-We are so happy you are exploring how to become a foster parent in Dane County with CCR.
-There is a large need for foster homes in Madison, Sun Prairie, Fitchburg, Verona, Mt.
-Horeb, and other areas within Dane County.
-In fact, our home office is right here in Middleton, Wisconsin to serve our Dane County foster parents well.
-We always need homes to accept sibling groups and older children with trauma histories.
-Most of our kids are between ages 5-18.
+We are glad you're exploring how to become a foster parent in Dane County with CCR.
+We desperately need foster homes in Madison, Wisconsin, Sun Prairie, Fitchburg, Verona, Mt.
+Horeb, and other surrounding areas.
+Our home office is here in Middleton to provide you with all the support services you'll need to care for children.
+In addition, at this time, we need loving homes wishing to care for sibling groups and older youth, ages 8-18.

-Longtime CCR foster parent Rebecca is shown here with Brian our placement coordinator.
-Brian has been dedicated to CCR for 21 years and knows Rebecca and her family well.
-In addition, Rebecca's case manager Wanda (below) has been providing Rebecca's family support services, including weekly in-home visits, for 18 years!
+Rebecca is a longtime CCR foster parent from Mt.
+Horeb.
+She is shown here with Brian, our placement coordinator.
+Brian has been dedicated to CCR for 21 years and knows her family well.
+In addition, Rebecca's case manager Wanda, has been providing the family a myriad of support services, including weekly in-home visits, for 18 years!
 Yes, it's true.
-Wanda is the only case manager Rebecca and her family have ever had.
-In fact, the relationships between foster parents and case managers are a huge part of our success in helping children heal from trauma.
+Wanda is the only case manager Rebecca and her family has ever had.
+The relationships between foster parents and case managers are a huge part of our success in helping children heal from trauma.

 If you have patience and love to give, you can do this work!

 There is an enormous need for more foster parents like Rebecca from Dane County, Wisconsin, to care for pre-teens, teens, and larger sibling groups.
 Not sure if older kids are the right fit for you?
 We are happy to connect you with a current foster parent to discuss.

 Yes, foster parents can work full-time, and you can be a single foster parent.
 However, the ability to be home with foster kids when they are not in school is required.
 To meet the higher needs of kids and provide the structure and stability needed to heal, this is our most crucial foster care requirement.
 Working from home is often an option, depending on your workday and workflow.
 In addition, having a position that allows you (or a spouse) to be home in the summer is required.